CoScale/docs/_docs_agent/install.md

 <p class="text-center"><img class="img-responsive" src="{{ site.baseurl }}/gfx/getting-started/install-agent/agent_configuration.png" alt="CoScale agent configuration page" /></p>

-For some plugins, some configuration is necessary.
-Read the instructions carefully.
+For some plugins, configuration is necessary.
+Read and follow the instructions carefully.
 If necessary, apply the proposed changes to the server as shown in the instructions and fill in the required fields.
 Press the save button when finished.

 <p class="text-center"><img class="img-responsive" src="{{ site.baseurl }}/gfx/getting-started/install-agent/plugin_configuration.png" alt="CoScale agent plugin configuration page" /></p>